aws/karpenter-provider-aws/designs/odcr.md

 In some race condition scenarios, CreateFleet when creating instances against a single targeted Capacity Reservation will fail if the Reservation is already fully utilized, resulting in an `ReservationCapacityExceeded` error.
 In these cases, Karpenter will throw an Insufficient Capacity error internally, delete the NodeClaim used for the request and attempt to reschedule capacity again given th remaining application pods.

+> For more information on how CreateFleet interacts with capacity reservations and `usageStrategy`, see https://docs.aws.amazon.com/emr/latest/ManagementGuide/on-demand-capacity-reservations.html.

 ### Open Capacity Reservations

 "Open" is one of the `instanceMatchCriteria` options for a capacity reservation.
 This criteria allows EC2 to automatically assign a launched instance to an ODCR so long as the instance matches the instance type and availability zone of an available, open ODCR.